-The 2015 annual meeting of stockholders of NOW Inc. will be held at the Company's corporate headquarters located at 7402 N. Eldridge Parkway, Houston, Texas on Wednesday, May 27, 2015, at 10:00 a.m. local time, for the following purposes:
+The 2016 annual meeting of stockholders of NOW Inc. will be held at the Company's corporate headquarters located at 7402 N. Eldridge Parkway, Houston, Texas on Wednesday, May 25, 2016, at 10:00 a.m. local time, for the following purposes:

-- To elect three directors to hold office for a three-year term; - To consider and act upon a proposal to ratify the appointment of Ernst & Young LLP as independent auditors of the Company for 2015; - To consider and act upon an advisory proposal to approve the compensation of our named executive officers; - To consider and act upon an advisory proposal regarding the frequency of the advisory vote on named executive officer compensation; - To consider and vote on the approval of the NOW Inc. Annual Cash Incentive Plan for Executive Officers; and - To consider and act upon any other matters that may properly come before the annual meeting or any postponement or adjournment thereof.
+- To elect three directors to hold office for a three-year term; - To consider and act upon a proposal to ratify the appointment of Ernst & Young LLP as independent auditors of the Company for 2016; - To consider and act upon an advisory proposal to approve the compensation of our named executive officers; and - To consider and act upon any other matters that may properly come before the annual meeting or any postponement or adjournment thereof.

-The Board of Directors recommends that you vote "FOR" the election of the three nominees for director (Proposal 1), "FOR" the proposal to ratify the appointment of Ernst & Young LLP as Independent Auditors of the Company for 2015 (Proposal 2), "FOR" the approval of the compensation of our named executive officers (Proposal 3) and "FOR" the proposal to approve the NOW Inc. Annual Cash Incentive Plan for Executive Officers (Proposal 5).
+The Board of Directors recommends that you vote "FOR" the election of the three nominees for director (Proposal 1), "FOR" the proposal to ratify the appointment of Ernst & Young LLP as Independent Auditors of the Company for 2016 (Proposal 2), and "FOR" the approval of the compensation of our named executive officers (Proposal 3).